jafingerhut/cljol/doc/README-dev.md

 classpath.
 It is if you use the `:generate` alias to the `clj` program, which is defined in the `deps.edn` file.

+The file `./doc/scratch1.clj` contains many expressions that I have used while doing REPL development and testing of cljol, as well as a `(comment ..`) block at the end of the namespace `cljol.dig9`.
+Some fraction of that is likely obsolete by now.

 # Pretty printing of large values